psa-jforestier/makesomenoise/README.md

 The last played sound can be replayed by pushing the icon at the bottom of the screen, or by whipping the phone.
+You can also use the keyboard (Key 1 to 5, and R for repeating the last sound).

 The wav sound files are stored in [app/src/main/res/raw](./app/src/main/res/raw) .